-The FE college sits within extensive grounds attached to a Grade 2 listed building and opened in September 2017 after a substantial renovation and redevelopment programme.
+The college sits within extensive grounds attached to a Grade 2 listed building and opened in September 2017 after a substantial renovation and redevelopment programme.
 It features modern, well-equipped classrooms and vocational areas including a digital studio, science lab and catering facilities to support the delivery of a wide-ranging curriculum.

 The college benefits from transport links around Bournemouth and Poole, including mainline train links to London in under 2 hours.

 We offer future-focused post 16 study programmes designed to enhance opportunities for employment and or further study.
-As the only independent specialist college to offer land based courses in the UK, we are uniquely placed to offer a range of vocational qualifications for students who enjoy subjects such as horticulture, grounds maintenance, green keeping or animal care.
+As the only independent specialist college to offer land based courses in the UK, we are uniquely placed to offer a range of vocational qualifications for students who enjoy subjects such as horticulture, grounds maintenance, equine studies or animal care.
 Our grade II listed gardens provide the perfect resource for students who wish to pursue employment in these sectors; they are also a wonderfully therapeutic environment.

-We also offer more traditional vocational courses such as IT, hospitality and catering and basic mechanics, these are taught by industry specialists to industry wide standards.
+We also offer more traditional vocational courses such as IT and basic mechanics, these are taught by industry specialists to industry wide standards.
 Alongside the vocational elements, we offer standard academic courses from Entry level 2/3 to Level 3, which includes A-levels in selected subjects.

 Each study programme encompasses work-related learning, employability and independent living skills development.
 For students who do not have the equivalent of a C grade in English and Maths, these subjects form part of their programmes.